atlas-lion91/Deployment_6/README.md

 > Utilizing GitHub with Jenkins for CI/CD automates the process of testing and deploying your application.
 Set up automated builds and deployments triggered by changes in your GitHub repository.

-> Ensure that your `Jenkinsfile` in your repository is correctly configured to handle the deployment process, and that any necessary build and deployment scripts are included in your repository and referenced correctly in the `Jenkinsfile`.
+> Ensure that your `Jenkinsfile` in your repository is correctly configured to handle the deployment process and that any necessary build and deployment scripts are included in your repository and referenced correctly in the `Jenkinsfile`.

-## Jenkins Pipeline Configuration
-> 1. Create a multibranch pipeline for your Flask application.
-> 2. Configure the pipeline to connect to your GitHub repository.
-> 3. Ensure that pushes to the main branch trigger builds.

-## Jenkins Agent Configuration
-> 1. Add your Jenkins agent through the Jenkins dashboard.
-> 2. Provide the necessary credentials and configuration details.

 ## AWS RDS MySQL Database Setup
 > 1. Navigate to the AWS RDS console and create a new MySQL database.